woossi0/suite/docs/usermanual/source/sysadmin/ubuntu/index.rst

 * To provide an environmental variable, open :file:`/etc/tomcat8/tomcat8.conf` in a text editor, add the desired parameters to the bottom of the file, such as ``GDAL_DATA=/usr/share/gdal``.

 * System properties are read in from the files in :file:`/etc/tomcat8/suite-opts/`.
 So you could create a text file named :file:`memory` and populate it with ``-Xmx2G``.
-See :ref:`sysadmin.startup`
+See the section on :ref:`sysadmin.startup`.

 * Context Parameters are application-specific, and are read in from the files in :file:`/etc/tomcat8/Catalina/localhost/`.
 All parameters should be under the top-level ``<Context>`` tag.
 For example, the GeoServer data directory context parameter in :file:`/etc/tomcat8/Catalina/localhost/geoserver.xml` looks like this: